 It’s easy to look at a sand dune and just see a pile of sand, but lots of different factors and processes are involved in making a coastal sand dune system.
-In fact, sand dunes can go through a lifecycle, generally with young dunes forming at the beach and more mature dunes further from the sea, and several other stages in between
+In fact, sand dunes have a lifecycle, with young dunes forming at the beach and old dunes pushed further inland.

 Nature’s process of building a sand dune is called succession.
 Waves push sand up onto the beach, then sand moves around the coast and forms dunes when it’s picked up or pushed around by the wind.
 If there are any obstacles on the coast, the larger sand grains will be dropped in front of it and pushed up it while smaller grains of sand are often deposited behind it.
 As this process continues, ridges of sand build up and can start to form a sand dune.
 The stronger the wind, the higher the dunes!

 The wind-facing side of the dune often has a gentle slope, while the sheltered side is much steeper.
 As the wind is always changing, dunes are also always changing, growing and shifting…

 Embryo dunes are the youngest sand dunes.
 They are the earliest stage in a dune’s life.
 These dunes face the beach, are made up of mostly exposed sand, and are also the smallest dune stage – reaching just up to a few metres tall.
 Here pioneer species like marram grass are the first to colonise the sand and stabilise it with their long roots.

 Behind the embryo dune, the fore dune often stands a few metres taller, with more vegetation and less bare sand.
 As more plants grow in the sand, the dune is less able to move and the pH of the dune becomes less alkaline, making it easier for other secondary plant species to now grow.